Northern BC - 6th Edition

 Rec Site Adventures

-Those looking for the best of BC camping need look no further.
+Those looking for the best of BC camping need not look further.
 Rec sites offer a more rustic way to camp out in BC’s backcountry than formal provincial campgrounds.
-Your Northern BC Mapbook contains hundreds of rec sites that were developed by forestry workers and are now maintained by BC’s Ministry of Tourism.
+Your Northern BC Mapbook lists almost 250 BC recreation sites that feature and highlight the amenities and activities in the area, access and popular attractions that were developed by forestry workers and are now maintained by BC’s Ministry of Tourism.
 From the Agate Point Picnic Site to the Wright Lake Rec Site, we put it all on the map.

-The gorgeous northern BC region covered in these maps is a hiker’s dream.
+The gorgeous region covered in these maps is a hiker’s dream.
 In the wild backcountry that stretches beyond Mackenzie, Prince George, Fort St. John, Haida Gwaii, Dawson Creek, and Prince Rupert, you will find an unbelievable abundance of trail systems.
-From the expansive network of trails through Babine Mountains Provincial Park, to the three-week journey along the Yukon Telegraph Trail, this BC map lists it all.
+From the expansive network of trails through Babine Mountains, the East Beach Trail on Haida Gwaii, the challenging Mount Edziza Plateau Traverse in the northeast, Teetering Rock Trail by Fort Nelson and the Mineral Licks Trail at Muncho Lake, this Mapbook provides you with detailed information on over 350 multi-use trails, plus expanded trail charts for Babine Mountain Provincial Park as well as the areas around Prince George, Smithers and Tumbler Ridge.

-With dramatic mountain terrain, endless backcountry, abandoned logging roads and mining sites, the northern BC region boasts exciting ATV riding.
+With dramatic mountain terrain, endless backcountry, abandoned logging roads and mining sites, Northern BC is truly ATV country.
 Bigger communities like Prince George, Fort St. John, Dawson Creek and Prince Rupert offer tours, rentals, dealerships and often an ATV club.
-Our map book lists the best spots for BC ATV riding, from popular runs like the Sibola Peak trails to the lesser known areas ripe for exploring, like the Core Lodge Area.
+Our ATV Adventures section has been greatly refined and expanded from the last edition, with details over 80 of the region’s best riding areas, including popular systems such as around Fort St. James, Hudson Hope, McBride, Sibola Peak, Telkwa Pass, Tabor Mountain and Tumbler Ridge.

 Northern BC is an expansive, wild area where Mother Nature rules the backcountry, from the foothills of the Northern Rockies to the rainforests of the Queen Charlotte Islands.
 Wild creatures roam in abundance, most notably moose, deer, elk, mountain goats, grizzlies and black bears.
-Our maps and listings give you the rundown on where to spot wildlife, including Cecil Lake Ecological Reserve, Williams Creek, the Tumbler Point Bird Sanctuary and more!
+The latest edition of our Northern BC Mapbook contains a refined and expanded Wildlife Adventures section with over 60 detailed listings for the best places to see wildlife in the region, including Cecil Lake Ecological Reserve, Williams Creek, the Tumbler Point Bird Sanctuary and more!

 Northern BC is a west coast winter wonderland.
 Throughout the backcountry around Bulkley, Prince George, Fort Nelson, Fort St. John, Haida Gwaii, Dawson Creek, Prince Rupert and beyond, you will find endless opportunities for winter fun, and our maps break them all down for you.
-Grab your map and hit the trail for snowmobiling, cross-country skiing, snowshoeing and more – we’ve got you covered!
+Grab your map and hit the trail for snowmobiling, cross-country skiing, snowshoeing, fat biking, dog sledding, backcountry skiing in the northwest and east and more – we’ve got you covered with almost 70 options, from the winter trails in Babine Mountain Provincial Park to the slopes of the Powder King Ski Resort!